-- Making sure there's a greater awareness of Gender Pay, and the responsibility of our Senior Leadership Team to be career advocates for all our top talent. - Continuing to raise awareness and better understanding of unconscious bias. - Our Mentoring programme is now in place across different levels and employee groups across Arval. - We monitor our gender balance in succession plans, our talent programmes and recognition schemes. - Creating a supportive culture for colleagues with family commitments, through our Flexible Working and Shared Parental Leave Policies as well as enhanced maternity and paternity benefits. - Our Parent and Carer Network launched in 2020 and is making a real impact by sharing advice and support that comes directly from our employees. - Embedding training for managers to manage diverse teams and lead inclusively.
-Introduction of Menopause and Mental Health training for all people managers. - Our new Pay Zones reward framework is focused on transparency and equity and was a major milestone in our gender pay strategy. - Variable bonuses have moved from % of Fixed Pay to flat £ amounts - meaning everyone is treated in the same way at each career level within Arval - We create opportunities for women to network and attend events such as International Women's Day. - Undergoing a review of our Maternity leave and shared parental leave policy as well as reviewing the end-to-end return to work process to identify opportunities for change. - Providing opportunities for Manager Training and development through our "You Drive" leadership programme. - Working to improve all communications and PR activities to be more gender-neutral and to avoid stereo types.
+- Creating a supportive culture for colleagues with family commitments, through our Flexible Working and Shared Parental Leave Policies as well as enhanced maternity and paternity benefits. - Our Parent and Carer Network launched in 2020 and is making a real impact by sharing advice and support. - Embedding training for managers to manage diverse teams and lead inclusively. - Our new Pay Zones reward framework is focused on transparency and equity and was a major milestone in our gender pay strategy. - Variable bonuses have moved from % of Fixed Pay to flat £ amounts - meaning everyone is treated in the same way at each career level within Arval. - We create opportunities for women to network and attend events such as International Women's Day. - Providing opportunities for Manager training and development through our "You Drive" leadership programme.